 Whatever the method, SDRs need to achieve a balance in their work.
 There should be dedicated time for the things they need to do and a method of checking off their complete tasks.

-As an SDR, you work with prospective customers every day.
-This means you need to be respectful and treat each prospect with integrity.
-You are often the first point of contact for clients, thus, your attitude gives the first impression of your company to the buyer.
+Your SDR should be respectful and treat each prospect with integrity since they’re going to be working with potential customers all day every day.
+SDRs are often the first point of contact for clients; thus, you want to ensure that their attitude gives the right first impression of your company to the buyer.

 Respect is also needed internally, as the SDR is a member of a greater sales team.
 A successful sales department needs dedicated SDRs that can engage respectfully with other workers in the sales pipeline.

 Resilient & Tough

 Working with clients is not easy.
 Yes, the customer is always right, but some can be downright difficult.

 SDRs are also faced with many ‘no’s in just one day.
 On top of their many responsibilities, the job can be exceptionally challenging.